dakanji/RefindPlus/BUILDING.md

 #### Install the ACPI Compiler with HomeBrew

-The ASL compiler is required to build code in ACPI Source Language for Tianocore EDK II firmware builds.
+The ASL compiler is required to build code in ACPI Source Language for TianoCore EDK II firmware builds.

 ```
 $ brew install acpica && brew upgrade acpica